reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 ### Something to be Learned from Negative Role Models

 If you see behavior by someone which is not appealing, that is also educational.
-We cannot control the behavior of others.
-But, we can observe it and learn not to behave that way.
+We cannot control the behavior of others.  *But*, we can observe it and learn not to behave that way.

 One of my previous supervisors exhibited these traits:
 - Lack of communication